SlicerMorph/Tutorials/GPA_3/parser_and_sample_R_analysis.md

 ### Step 3.
 Point to the location of the analysis.log file that was saved by SlicerMorph's GPA module.
 We can do this either via coding the path OR interactively.

-If you are knitting the document, make sure to hard code the path.
 ```{r load log file}
 # coding the path to log file example
 # SM.log.file="/Users/amaga/Desktop/covariate_output/2024-06-24_15_42_13/analysis.json"